nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoparticle-bound:** Pertaining to its mechanism of drug delivery, where the drug is bound to nanoparticles.

-### Expanded Definition and Usage\nAbraxane offers a revolutionary approach in chemotherapy by utilizing natural proteins to facilitate drug delivery, which can lead to fewer side effects and enhanced treatment efficacy.
+### Expanded Definition and Usage:
+Abraxane offers a revolutionary approach in chemotherapy by utilizing natural proteins to facilitate drug delivery, which can lead to fewer side effects and enhanced treatment efficacy.
 The absence of harsh solvents in its formulation significantly reduces the risk of allergic reactions and other solvent-related complications commonly associated with traditional paclitaxel formulations.
 This innovative delivery system improves the therapeutic index of paclitaxel, allowing for higher doses to be administered safely, which can lead to better clinical outcomes for patients with challenging cancers like pancreatic and breast cancer.